 - The size and thickness of your work.

 You may find that your work does not go through the laminator very well.
-This can be due to the paper being is too large or too thick.
-You need to use a lighter paper to get it to go through.
-Or you will need a stronger more heavy duty laminator.
+This can be due to the paper being too large or too thick.
+You need to use lighter paper to get it to go through.
+Or you will need a stronger more heavy-duty laminator.

 - Heat and chemicals can destroy your work.